 Modify the CREATE TABLE line to make "name" the PRIMARY KEY.
+Rerun the cqlsh command.
+You can ignore any error about "census_keys" already existing.

 Step 7.
 Adding data

 We can now insert data into our table.
 Add these lines to your file: